Hot weather takes over the country

 Case in point: parts of Canada have been under heat warning, particularly western Canada.

 On Monday, records were set in the Pacific Northwest.
-Seattle hit 107 and Portland hit 115.
+Seattle hit 107 degrees and Portland hit 115.

 This hot weather can even cause roads to buckle!